talk2MeGooseman/tools-and-workflow-stuff/README.md

 * [Zeal](https://zealdocs.org/) - Zeal is an offline documentation browser for software developers.
 * [VSCode](https://code.visualstudio.com) - Visual Studio Code simple and powerful IDE
 * [Postman](https://www.getpostman.com) - Build/Test/Manage APIs from a single app
+* [Docker](https://hub.docker.com) - Docker containers wrap up software and its dependencies into a standardized unit for software development that includes everything it needs to run: code, runtime, system tools and libraries